Strategic Housing Land Availability Assessment

-We have updated our Strategic Housing Land Availability Assessment (SHLAA) to support the production of its new Local Plan.
-This is a requirement of paragraph 159 of the National Planning Policy Framework (NPPF).
+We have updated our Strategic Housing Land Availability Assessment (SHLAA) to support the production of the reviewed Local Plan.
+This is a requirement of paragraph 72 of the National Planning Policy Framework (NPPF) 2024.

 The NPPF requires local planning authorities to prepare a SHLAA, in order to establish realistic assumptions about the availability, suitability and the likely economic viability of land to meet the identified need for housing over the plan period.